Cnasboll/HLF25-2/v02/README.md

 =============
 ```

-The menu option `C[lean]` will prompt the user for deleting all the heroes and despite the popular notion, they don't live forever so be careful with this.
+The menu option `C` (for "clean") will prompt the user for deleting all the heroes and despite the popular notion, they don't live forever so be careful with this.
-`L[ist]` displays all heroes unfiltered by descending order of strength, but `T[op]` filters out only the `n` best
-and `S[earch]` filters by the given search term.
+`L` (for "list") displays all heroes unfiltered by descending order of strength, but `T` (for "top") filters out only the `n` best and `S` (for "search") filters by the given search term.